What is digital transformation?

 Digital investment is only the first part of a successful digital transformation plan.
 While making sure your people, processes, and technologies are aligned for change is a great first step, you also need a strategic plan to drive change across the organization.
 Otherwise, digital transformation efforts may fall short.

-Here are four key factors for businesses to consider as they shift to digital:
+Here are four key digital transformation success factors for businesses to consider:

 Strategic alignment